kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## What Successful Teams Do

-Define ownership clearly.
+Define ownership clearly
-Monitor continuously.
+Monitor continuously
 Adapt quickly

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.